-- Professional Passport Interprofessional (IP) Practice Modules (Modules 1 through 4) and IP Activities.
-Please note, the completion of IP Activities may require registration and participation in extracurricular events scheduled during the semester.
+- Professional Passport Interprofessional (IP) Practice Modules (Modules 1 & 2) and two (2) Enrichment Activities.
+Please note, the completion of IP Activities require registration and participation in extracurricular events scheduled during the semester.
 Do not wait until the last minute to complete the IP Activities.
 See the MPH Professional Passport in Canvas for more details.

 What are the requirements of the MPH internship?

 - The focus of the internship MUST be public health practice.
-Internships which are solely academic research, clinical, and administrative internships are not appropriate.
+Internships which are solely academic research, shadowing, clinical, and clerical/administrative internships are not appropriate.

 - The internship must allow the student to demonstrate the attainment of five (5) MPH Foundational Competencies.
 Students can align their internship to additional Departmental Competencies.

-- The student must be able to submit a minimum of two (2) work products demonstrating competency attainment in all five (5) competencies.
+- Students demonstrate competency attainment through the development of work products.
+The student must be able to submit a minimum of two (2) work products demonstrating competency attainment in all five (5) competencies.
 Products are tangible work items developed by the student during their internship.
-These products must be approved by the preceptor prior to the start of the internship and be beneficial to both the student and internship organization.
+Products must be approved by the preceptor prior to the start of the internship and be beneficial to both the student and the internship organization.

 - The student must complete a minimum of 180 contact hours with the organization during the semester in which they register for the internship, however, the student’s preceptor can require the student to complete additional hours.
 All hours must be completed in a single semester.

-- In order to register for the internship, the internship must be approved electronically by the internship advisor and preceptor through APEx.
+- In order to register for the internship, the student must complete the MPH Internship Proposal Form and have this form approved electronically by their internship advisor and preceptor through the APEx portal.

 - Students cannot start the internship prior to the first day of class and must have all hours completed by the last day of class for that semester.

-- All forms are tracked using APEx; all deliverables are submitted in APEx.
+- All forms are tracked using the APEx portal; all deliverables are submitted in APEx portal.

-The following documents are required as part of the planning and evaluation of the internship.
+The following documents/deliverables are required as part of the planning and evaluation of the internship.